 Award recipients receive up to $1,500 per year per award.
 More than one award may be made each year.

-Expenses related to conducting research, including (but not limited to): research supplies and equipment, software, transcription. translation, printing and mailing costs, travel to collect data, compensation or expense reimbursement to research participants, and other expenses necessary to conduct the proposed research.
+The Fellowship may fund expenses related to conducting research, including (but not limited to): research supplies and equipment, software, transcription, translation, printing and mailing costs, travel to collect data, compensation or expense reimbursement to research participants, and other expenses necessary to conduct the proposed research.

-The fellowship does not include: personnel time to collect data, purchase of computers, or costs for travel to present research findings after completion (e.g., to conferences).
+The fellowship does not include personnel time to collect data, purchase of computers, or costs for travel to present research findings after completion (at conferences, etc.).

 To qualify, the applicant must:

 - Be a “Vermont educator,” meaning a person who is engaged in work related to children and youth with disabilities in Vermont.
 This can include but is not limited to, educational researchers, special education teachers, general education teachers, school administrators, speech-language pathologists, school psychologists, counselors, occupational therapists, physical therapists, social workers, rehabilitation counselors, recreation therapist, school nurses, librarians, and parents who have children with disabilities.

 - Identify a UVM faculty advisor who will guide the research from start to finish.
-If you are interested in applying but do not have a connection to a UVM faculty member, email the chair of the Committee at Shana.Haines@uvm.edu.
-Applicants do not need to be UVM students.
+If you are interested in applying but do not have a connection to a UVM faculty member, email the chair of the Committee at Jesse.Suter@uvm.edu.
+Applicants are not required to be UVM students.

 - Propose a research study that contributes to the education of Vermont's children and youth with disabilities.
 We fund a wide range of methodologies and topics.

 Submission Process and Timelines

-- November 1: This is the deadline for submitting applications.
+- November 1: The deadline for submitting applications.

 - December 1: The Committee determines which projects will be supported.

-- December 15: All applicants are notified of the Committee’s decision.
+- December 15: All applicants receive notification of the Committee’s decision.

 - January 10: Funds will be made available to funded applicants.

 Important: Language used in the application should be written in a manner that is suitable for review by individuals who are not experts in the field of the applicant.

 1. Write a 2 or 3 page summary of the study to include:

 - Name, mailing address, email, phone, degrees (in progress or earned);